cmusatyalab/OpenWorkflow/docs/tutorial.rst

     └── app.pbfsm

 Gabrieltool CLI provides a convenient command-line tool to launch a gabriel server with the exported FSM.
 Connect Gabriel Client to your server.
+Make sure to turn on option "Stateful Server (e.g. OpenWorkflow Applications)" in the client.
 When you point the client to a person or a chair, the application should say "Found Person" or "Found chair" correspondingly.

 .. code-block:: console